signalogic/SigSRF_SDK/codecs_page.md

 Some notes about the above diagram:

 * voplib provides the documented, unified interface to all codecs.
-Codecs have different numbers of shared object (.so) files, ranging from 1 to 3, depending on how their source code is organized
+Codecs have different numbers of shared object (.so) files, ranging from 1 to 3, depending on how their reference source code is organized

 * voplib supports two types of struct interfaces in [DSCodecCreate()](#user-content-dscodeccreate), CODEC_PARAMS and TERMINATION_INFO.
 See [API Interface](#user-content-apiinterface) below for more information